CEG-TU-Delft/africarain-docs/docs/source/metadata.rst

 For more options when using ncdump, see `this webpage <https://www.unidata.ucar.edu/software/netcdf/workshops/2011/utilities/NcdumpExamples.html>`_`.

-You should see an output in your terminal with the information below.
+You should see the output in your terminal containing the information below.

 File metadata
 -------------